OSGeo/gdal/doc/source/programs/gdal_vector_rasterize.rst

     Options:
-    -f, --of, --format, --output-format <OUTPUT-FORMAT>      Output format --co, --creation-option <KEY>=<VALUE>                    Creation option [may be repeated] -b, --band <BAND>                                        The band(s) to burn values into. [may be repeated] --invert                                                 Invert the rasterization
+    -f, --of, --format, --output-format <OUTPUT-FORMAT>      Output format --co, --creation-option <KEY>=<VALUE>                    Creation option [may be repeated] -b, --band <BAND>                                        The band(s) to burn values into [may be repeated] --invert                                                 Invert the rasterization
     --all-touched                                            Enables the ALL_TOUCHED rasterization option
     --burn <BURN>                                            Burn value [may be repeated] -a, --attribute-name <ATTRIBUTE-NAME>                    Attribute name
-    --3d                                                     Indicates that a burn value should be extracted from the Z values of the feature.
+    --3d                                                     Indicates that a burn value should be extracted from the Z values of the feature
     --add                                                    Add to existing raster
     -l, --layer, --layer-name <LAYER-NAME>                   Layer name
                                                             Mutually exclusive with --sql